Wisconsin Mining Trades School

 Travel and E-Travel

-I visited the Platteville campus in 2012 to collect photocopies from the Miner, the Wisconsin Mining School yearbook and to photograph Rountree Hall.
+I visited the Platteville campus in 2012 to collect photocopies from the Miner, the Wisconsin Mining School yearbook, and to photograph Rountree Hall.
 Thomas B. Lundeen’s Jubilee!
 A History of the College of Engineering: the University of Wisconsin-Platteville, 1908-1983 is part of the University of Wisconsin’s digital collection.
 The seal (right) is from the Miner.

 Wisconsin Mining Trades School was founded in the lead ore mining region of southwestern Wisconsin in 1908.
 Its purpose was to train youth to become practical miners.
 The initial two-year program included a required summer of work in the mines.
 Coursework included a year of advanced mathematics, chemistry, physics, geology, mineralogy, and mechanical drawing—in addition to practical courses in surveying and machinery—as well as the mining practicum.